dougsilkstone/voucherbot/README.md

 git push heroku master

+Use heroku logs -t to get realtime access to heroku logs.

 Syntax issues locally?
 Update to 6.6.x Node -
 <<<<<<< HEAD
 Ended up using the Node Harmony Example to allow ES6 code to run on Heroku - package.json should reflect that.